Being Customer Centric is Key to Driving Your App’s Success

 I think at a leadership level the focus on prioritization is second to none

 Can you draw an analogy between your personality traits, hobbies and reflect on your leadership strategy?

-I feed off team and culture, collaboration, and a lot of ideas at the table.
-I think I’ve tried to bring in diverse backgrounds representing diverse experiences and different ways of consuming data.
-We happen to produce weather data but also different use cases of varying lifestyle attributes.
-I bring in a lot of thought to the table so that we can be representative of our global audience but also then rigorously prioritize and think about features that impact our audience in the most meaningful way.
-I like to have discussions and brainstorming sessions particularly with Agile development that gives you the ability to be flexible; we can pivot, test, and learn.
-Process prioritization and thinking about new ideas feeds off my characteristics of having a lot of people at the table to bring the best ideas forward that represent the most diverse set of thinkers to be representative of the audience that is using your products daily.
+With my personality, I feed off team, culture, collaboration, and having a lot of ideas on the table.
+I've brought in people with diverse backgrounds at all experience levels because we all consume data differently.
+This helps AccuWeather ensure that we are representative of our global audience, but also rigorously prioritizing and implementing features that impact our users in the most meaningful ways.
+I like to have discussions and brainstorming sessions that provide us with the ability to be flexible, so we can pivot, test and learn wherever necessary.
+Process prioritization and thinking about new ideas feeds off my desire to have a lot of people at the table, bringing the best ideas forward and representing the most diverse set of thinkers to mimic the diverse people who use AccuWeather products daily.

-What would be a piece of advice that you could impart to a CIO who looks to embark on a similar venture along the lines of your service and solutions?
+What advice would you offer to a CIO who looks to embark on a similar venture along the lines of your service and solutions?

-Curiosity always wins; if you’ve got a curious digitally native tech-savvy approach to understand, I think that you’ll be highly successful in any product world, particularly in the mobile space.
-Curiosity leads you down a path of unlimited discovery of new ways of not only building, but ways of designing, what consumers want, and how your product is performing.
-If you’re always curious about the data and to learn, then you’ll build a better product out of that.
+Curiosity always wins.
+If you have a curious, digitally native, tech-savvy approach, I think that you'll be highly successful in any product world, particularly in the mobile space.
+Curiosity leads you down a path of unlimited discovery—finding new ways not only of building, but of designing what consumers want and measuring how your product is performing.
+If you're always curious about the data and curious to learn more, you'll build a better product.